gogoneriel/nerite/README.md

 - **Gas compensation**.
 Liquidations now pay gas compensation to the liquidator in a mix of collateral and WETH.
 The liquidation reserve is denominated in WETH irrespective of the collateral plus a variable compensation in the collateral, which is capped to avoid excessive compensations.

 - **More flexibility for SP reward claiming**..
-SP depositors can now claim or stash their LST gains from liquidations, and either claim their BOLD yield gains or add them to their deposit.
+SP depositors can now claim or stash their LST gains from liquidations, and either claim their USDN yield gains or add them to their deposit.

 ### What remains the same in v2 from v1?

-- **Core redemption mechanism** - swaps 1 BOLD for $1 worth of collateral, less the fee, in order to maintain a hard BOLD price floor
+- **Core redemption mechanism** - swaps 1 USDN for $1 worth of collateral, less the fee, in order to maintain a hard USDN price floor

 - **Redemption fee mechanics at branch level**.
 The `baseRate` with fee spike based on redemption volume, and time-based decay.

 - **Ordered Troves**.
 Each branch maintains a sorted list of Troves (though now ordered by annual interest rate).

 - **Liquidation mechanisms**.
-Liquidated Troves are still offset against the BOLD in the SP and redistribution to active Troves in the branch if/when the SP deposits are insufficient (though the liquidation penalty applied to the borrower is reduced).
+Liquidated Troves are still offset against the USDN in the SP and redistribution to active Troves in the branch if/when the SP deposits are insufficient (though the liquidation penalty applied to the borrower is reduced).

 - **Similar smart contract architecture**.
-At branch level the system architecture closely resembles that of v1 - the `TroveManager`, `BorrowerOperations` and `StabilityPool` contracts contain most system logic and direct the flows of BOLD and collateral.
+At branch level the system architecture closely resembles that of v1 - the `TroveManager`, `BorrowerOperations` and `StabilityPool` contracts contain most system logic and direct the flows of USDN and collateral.

 - **Stability Pool algorithm**.
-Same arithmetic and logic is used for tracking deposits, collateral gains and BOLD yield gains over time as liquidations deplete the pool.
+Same arithmetic and logic is used for tracking deposits, collateral gains and USDN yield gains over time as liquidations deplete the pool.

 - **Individual overcollateralization**.
 Each Trove is individually overcollateralized and liquidated below the branch-specific MCR.

 - **Aggregate (branch level) overcollateralization.** Each branch is overcollateralized, measured by the respective TCR.

-## Liquity v2 Overview
+## "Liquity V2 protocol which Nerite uses" Overview

 Liquity v2 is a collateralized debt platform.
-Users can lock up WETH and/or select LSTs, and issue stablecoin tokens (BOLD) to their own Ethereum address.
+Users can lock up WETH and/or select LSTs, and issue stablecoin tokens (USDN) to their own Ethereum address.
 The individual collateralized debt positions are called Troves.

-The stablecoin tokens are economically geared towards maintaining value of 1 BOLD = $1 USD, due to the following properties:
+The stablecoin tokens are economically geared towards maintaining value of 1 USDN = $1 USD, due to the following properties:

 1. The system is designed to always be over-collateralized - the dollar value of the locked collateral exceeds the dollar value of the issued stablecoins.

-2. The stablecoins are fully redeemable - users can always swap x BOLD for $x worth of a mix of WETH and LSTs (minus fees), directly with the system.
+2. The stablecoins are fully redeemable - users can always swap x USDN for $x worth of a mix of WETH and LSTs (minus fees), directly with the system.

 3. The system incorporates an adaptive interest rate mechanism, managing the attractiveness and thus the demand for holding and borrowing the stablecoin in a market-driven way.

-Upon  opening a Trove by depositing a viable collateral ERC20, users may issue ("borrow") BOLD tokens such that the collateralization ratio of their Trove remains above the minimum collateral ratio (MCR) for their collateral branch.
-For example, for an MCR of 110%, a user with $10000 worth of WETH in a Trove can issue up to 9090.90 BOLD against it.
+Upon  opening a Trove by depositing a viable collateral ERC20, users may issue ("borrow") USDN tokens such that the collateralization ratio of their Trove remains above the minimum collateral ratio (MCR) for their collateral branch.
+For example, for an MCR of 110%, a user with $10000 worth of WETH in a Trove can issue up to 9090.90 USDN against it.

-The BOLD tokens are freely exchangeable - any Ethereum address can send or receive BOLD tokens, whether it has an open Trove or not.
-The BOLD tokens are burned upon repayment of a Trove's debt.
+The USDN tokens are freely exchangeable - any Ethereum address can send or receive USDN tokens, whether it has an open Trove or not.
+The USDN tokens are burned upon repayment of a Trove's debt.

-The Liquity v2 system prices collateral via Chainlink oracles.
+The "Liquity V2 protocol which Nerite uses" system prices collateral via Chainlink oracles.
 When a Trove falls below the MCR, it is considered under-collateralized, and is vulnerable to liquidation.

 ## Multicollateral Architecture Overview

 The core Liquity contracts are organized in this manner:

-- There is a single `CollateralRegistry`, a single `BoldToken`, and a set of core system contracts deployed for each collateral “branch”.
+- There is a single `CollateralRegistry`, a single `UsdnToken`, and a set of core system contracts deployed for each collateral “branch”.

 - A single `CollateralRegistry` maps external collateral ERC20 tokens to a `TroveManager` address.
 The `CollateralRegistry` also routes redemptions across the different collateral branches.